 Professor Dame Julia King

 Her work looks to climate change adaptation and mitigation as well as the low carbon economy.
-She is Vice Chair of the Committee on Climate Change and Chair of the Adaptation Sub-Committee; UK’s Low Carbon Business Ambassador; member of the WEF Global Agenda Council on Decarbonising Energy; non-executive director of the Offshore Renewable Energy Catapult.
-She has served as; Vice-Chancellor of Aston University; non-executive director of the Green Investment Bank and led the King Review on decarbonising transport.
+Prof. Dame Julia King is Vice Chair of the Committee on Climate Change and Chair of the Adaptation Sub-Committee, member of the Airports commission, UK’s Low Carbon Business Ambassador, and was previously a non-executive Director of the Department for Business, Innovation and Skills.
+She is also a member of the World Economic Forum Global Agenda Council on Decarbonising Energy, and non-executive director of the Offshore Renewable Energy Catapult.

 Prof. Julia was a Board member of the Engineering and Technology Board (now Engineering UK) from 2004 to 2008, during which time she led a Royal Academy of Engineering Working Party on “Educating Engineers for the 21st Century” in 2007.
 She has also advised the Ministry of Defence as Chair of the Defence Science Advisory Council and the Cabinet Office as a member of the National Security Forum.
 She has held several more senior public government appointments and works closely with Government on education and technology matters.

 She was a non-executive Director of Angel Trains and currently, is a non-executive director of the Green Investment Bank.
 She was a member of the Greater Birmingham and Solihull Local Enterprise Partnership, the Engineering and Physical Sciences Research Council, and the Board of Universities UK, chairing its Innovation and Growth Policy Network.
 Prof. Julia was appointed by the Chancellor of the Exchequer in March 2007 to lead the ‘King Review’ in order to examine the vehicle and fuel technologies that, over the next 25 years, could help to reduce carbon emissions from road transport.